vembubalaji/katacoda-scenarios/learn-k8/step2.md

 Now, we create the namespace.
 Run: `kubectl create -f ns.yml`{{execute}}

-Verify if the namespace has been created properly.
+Verify if the namespace has been created.
 Execute: `kubectl get namespace`{{execute}}

-Now that our namespace has been created.
-Let's move over to creating a deployment and with it k8 pods.
-Click on Continue...
+Now that our namespace has been created, let's move over to creating a deployment and with it k8 pods.
+Click on **Continue**...